 We commenced enrollment and dosed the first patient in CAReS, our Phase 1b/2a clinical study of cancer-related anorexia with ART27.13 in April 2021.
 We have been enrolling patients steadily since that time.
-The results of the Phase 1 stage are intended to determine the most effective and safe dose recommended for the Phase 2 portion of CAReS.
-We expect patient enrollment will be completed for the planned three dosing cohorts of Phase 1 in the first half of 2022 and we plan to announce results immediately after the data is verified.
-Depending on the results, we may elect to enroll an optional fourth cohort of six patients at a higher dose before making a determination as to which dose is selected for the Phase 2 stage of CAReS.
-We experienced minor delays due to COVID-19; however, we do not foresee significant impacts, but we are aware the situation could change and we are working to mitigate any adverse effects that may materialize due to the pandemic or its aftermath.
+The results of the Phase 1b stage are intended to determine the most effective and safe dose recommended for the Phase 2a portion of CAReS.
+We recently completed enrollment for the planned first three dosing cohorts and, per the approved protocol, we elected to enroll a fourth cohort of six patients at a higher dose before making a determination as to which dose is selected for the Phase 2 stage of CAReS.
+We experienced minor delays due to COVID-19; however, we do not foresee significant ongoing impacts, and anticipate commencing enrollment in the stage 2 portion of cares before the end of 2022.
+We are aware the situation could change and we are working to mitigate any adverse effects that may materialize due to the pandemic or its aftermath or any other global disruption.